In British English, both dog’s breakfast and dog’s dinner are used figuratively to denote a confused mess.

 The theatrical transformation seemed all right: I looked like an Arabian dog’s dinner.

-The phrase like a, or like the, dog’s dinner came to be used ironically of a person, usually of a woman, over-elaborately or ostentatiously dressed—synonym: like a Christmas tree.
+The phrase like a, or like the, dog’s dinner came to be used ironically of a person, usually of a woman, over-elaborately or ostentatiously dressed—synonyms: like a Christmas tree and like a pox doctor’s clerk.

 This is probably the case in the following from McIntyre’s New York Day by Day, by Oscar Odd ‘O. O.’ McIntyre (1884-1938), published in many U.S. newspapers in October 1933—for example in The Waco News-Tribune (Waco, Texas) of Monday 9th October 1933: